List of Ozzy Osbourne members: 1994–2003

-2003 onwards
+2003–2019

 Days after the announcement of Nicholson's addition to his band, Osbourne was injured in a quad bike crash and forced to cancel many of his 2004 tour dates.
 He returned for the Ozzfest tour in the summer.
 The shows also featured the debut of new keyboardist and rhythm guitarist Adam Wakeman, who had initially been asked to join the previous year before Osbourne's accident.
 Around the same time, the vocalist recorded Under Cover, an album of cover versions, with Alice in Chains guitarist Jerry Cantrell, former Cult bassist Chris Wyse and regular drummer Mike Bordin.
 The regular lineup remained for Black Rain, which was released in 2007.
 In July 2009, Osbourne parted ways with long-term guitarist Zakk Wylde, joking that his music was "beginning to sound like [Wylde's other band] Black Label Society".
 Wylde was replaced by Firewind guitarist Gus G, who was hired immediately after auditioning.

 During Gus G's audition and first shows, Rob Zombie drummer Tommy Clufetos was asked to fill in for Bordin, who had recently reformed Faith No More.
 This led to him becoming a full-time member of the band, debuting on the following year's studio album Scream, which also marked the debut of Wakeman as an official member of the group.
 The band remained inactive for much of the next few years, as Osbourne and Clufetos performed as part of the reunited Black Sabbath on their final concert tour, which ended on 4 February 2017.
 Less than three months after the end of the tour, Osbourne announced that he would be reuniting with Zakk Wylde for an upcoming tour celebrating the 30th anniversary of their working relationship.
-This was later expanded into No More Tours II, dubbed the last worldwide tour by the vocalist, which is set to run through 2020.
+This was later expanded into No More Tours II, dubbed the last worldwide tour by the vocalist, which was set to run through 2020, but was postposed and later cancelled in 2023.